stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 ## Integration

-### Model
+### Cube

-In the demo the hard-coded quad vertices are replaced by a cube model:
+In the demo the hard-coded quad vertices are replaced by a cube mesh:

 ```java
 public class VertexBufferConfiguration {